Study and Learning Skills and Strategies for Online Classesby Becton Loveless

 Online courses require you to be very independent, and this can be a recipe for disaster if you’re a professional procrastinator.
 Even if you try to break your work up and set deadlines for yourself, it’s really easy to dismiss them because you know they’re arbitrary.
 It’s also easy for chronic procrastinators to tell themselves “it’s just one discussion post,” but missing post after post adds up quickly.

 Procrastination can be costly in online courses as well because of the possibility of running into technical difficulties.
-If you wait until the last minute to submit an assignment and then something doesn’t work, you could lose points for turning the assignment in late.
+If you wait until the last minute to submit an assignment and then something doesn’t work, you could lose points for turning in the assignment late.
 You also won’t have time to ask any questions and get a response from the professor if you procrastinate.
 You can’t expect your professor to be waiting at their computer 24/7 in case you have a question.
 They aren’t immediately available to you like they are in a traditional class, so aim to work on things early, so you have time to ask questions and get clarification on assignments.

 Be an Active Learner